Bovine Spongiform Encephalopathy

 Alzheimer’s disease, for example, is a member of this aggressive (spectrum) of neurodegenerative diseases known as Transmissible Spongiform Encephalopathy (TSE).
 The operative word is “transmissible.”
 It is so transmissible that we are spreading the disease among ourselves and with creatures in the environment, including wildlife and livestock.
 We are spreading the contagion in many ways, including the recycling of our sewage as a source of fertilizer and reclaimed water.
 It’s impossible to stop prions and prion disease and the risk assessments associated with these practices are fraudulent.

-TSEs include Alzheimer’s disease, Creutzfeldt-Jakob disease, Parkinson’s, Huntington’s, mad cow disease and chronic wasting disease in deer.
+TSEs include Alzheimer’s disease, Creutzfeldt-Jakob disease, Parkinson’s disease, Huntington’s disease, mad cow disease and chronic wasting disease in deer.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 Wastewater treatment plants are spreading this infectious waste because they are incapable of stopping prions.
 All by-products and discharges from wastewater treatment plants are infectious waste, which are contributing to the global epidemic of neurodegenerative disease among humans, wildlife and livestock.
 Sewage sludge (biosolids) and wastewater reclamation are causing widespread contamination.